jlfarris91/TheLastStand/README.md

 # The Last Stand

-The Last Stand is a multiplayer post-apocalyptic base-building survival game for up to 8 players.
-Players loot and build their base during the day and defend against hordes of the undead at night.
+The Last Stand is a multiplayer post-apocalyptic zombie survival game where players build and defend a camp in a large open world.

-- Build together or try to survive alone!
-- With no pre-defined locations to build you can build anywhere!
-Carve your way into the trees to build your camp if you'd like to!
-- Each night is a wave with increasingly difficult elite enemies.
-- Loot buildings to find lumber, gold, items, survivors or undead!
-- Assign survivors jobs to give them new skills and responsibilities in your camp.
-- Continuous development with new releases every few weeks.
+#### Day Night Cycle
+Build your camp during the day but make sure you get your defenses up before nightfall!
+The undead spawn around your camp in vast numbers at night and each night introduces a new Elite undead type to contend with.

+#### Build Anywhere!
+Build solo or with your friends - with no pre-defined building locations you can set up your camp anywhere!
+Not sure where to build?
+Use the "-bases" chat command to show recommend spots identified as Green, Yellow and Red spots on the minimap.
+Green spots are easy to defend solo with only 1 entrance, Yellow spots are hard to defend solo with 2-3 entrances.
+Red spots are very hard with 4+ entrances to defend and will require working with a friend.
+With the Builder job a Survivor can cut down trees to expand your camp.
+Get creative with your bases!

+#### Survivor Jobs
+Assign Survivors jobs to give them new skills and abilities.
+Give a Survivor the Builders Tools to assign them the Builder job unlocking more advanced buildings in the tech tree.
+Or, give a Survivor the Rusty Sword item to assign them the Militia job to give them an attack to help defend your camp.
+There are additional jobs: Spearmen, Marksmen, Medics and even more jobs being added in the future.

+#### Explore and Loot
+Send your hero out to explore the map while your soldiers defend the camp.
+Loot abandoned buildings, mines, piles of junk, etc to find more resources, exciting items, more Survivors or, if you're unlucky, the undead!
+Bring items back to your camp to beef up your soldiers.

 # How to Play